NashFP/computer-chess/jorendorff+cpp/README.md

 how to replace this opening with four others.

-## Bugs in the original?
+## Bug in the original?

 The source I started with came from
 <http://benlo.com/files/Microchess6502.txt>
 and [Microchess6502.txt](Microchess6502.txt) is a copy of that file.
-However that code contains what seem like bugs which I had to fix in the C++ port.
+However that code contains one apparent bug which I had to fix in the C++ port.

-*   The initial value of the pointer SP2 is $C8, but that only leaves the move stack enough room to hold three moves.
+The initial value of the pointer SP2 is $C8, but that only leaves the move stack enough room to hold three moves.
 The fourth move starts overwriting the variables stored at $B0-$B7.

-    Pretty sure this is a bug, since the game can look ahead at least 5 moves (I think more like 8 but I&rsquo;m not far enough along yet to be sure) and one of those variables is STATE which drives the whole algorithm.
+It seems like it must be a bug, since the game can look ahead at least 5 moves (I think more like 8 but I&rsquo;m not far enough along yet to be sure) and one of those variables is STATE which drives the whole algorithm.
+Yet there it is, not only in the modified copy I've got, but in the PDF of the original listing.
+Perplexed.

-*   The main routine CHESS does JSR GO to run the AI, but GO does not return to its caller with RTS.
-Instead it ends with JMP CHESS.
-This should cause the stack to grow without bound as you play the game.